 In total, the completion of the program takes approximately 24 months.

-NOTE: The Pathway Program is held the summer prior to the start of the first year of the program.
-Learn more about the Pathway Program.
+NOTE: The Pathway course is held the summer prior to the start of the first year of the program.
+This program will no longer be offered after the Summer 2025 term.
+Learn more about the Pathway preparatory course.

-Students enrolled in the Master of Science in Forensic Medicine degree program are considered half-time students.
-Half-time students are eligible to apply for financial aid.
+Students enrolled in the Master of Science in Forensic Medicine degree program are considered half-time students and are eligible to apply for financial aid.

 Candidates applying for admission to the Master of Science in Forensic Medicine degree program need to have completed, prior to matriculation, a bachelor's degree in a science-related field.

-Candidates with a bachelor's degree lacking a science background—e.g. criminal justice, sociology, etc.—can apply for admission through the Pathway Program, a 10-week course in general biology and human anatomy and physiology, which lasts from June to August.
+Candidates with a bachelor's degree lacking a science background—e.g. criminal justice, sociology, etc.—can apply for admission through the Pathway, a 10-week course in general biology and human anatomy and physiology, which lasts from June to August.
 Once completed and successfully passed, the student will continue in the Master of Science in Forensic Medicine degree program in the fall term.
-(Please note that no degree is awarded upon completion of the Pathway program.)
+Please note that no degree is awarded upon completion of the Pathway course.
+PCOM will no longer offer a Pathway option after the Summer 2025 term.

 Students taking the courses of Forensic Medicine I and II will have ample practice labs and in-class instruction in the first year before a potential internship in the second year of study.
 Hands-on labs are conducted in the following areas: